crowdpro3/bogdanvlviv.github.io/_posts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 \- After deploying the upgraded app to production I got about 2-3 bugs that I managed to fix quickly, but...
 There were some issues I didn't notice: only I was involved in upgrading the app, and I didn't ask myself very important questions like - "How would we roll back the upgrade in production if needed?", "How can we be sure that the app will work well in production after rollback of the upgrade?".
 I think there are no good answers for those questions if use this strategy.

 \- Because I was lucky to succeed at that time, I didn't learn any lessons, so when I got a chance to upgrade a bigger Rails application that had near 40 thousand test cases from version 4.2 to 5.0 I tried to apply the same strategy.
 So, here we are.
-I faced a bunch of long-running branch's drawbacks like - it's hard to review the changes, spending lost of time on resolving conflicts, it's hard to involve people in the process or delegate work.
+I faced a bunch of long-running branch's drawbacks like - it's hard to review the changes, wasting lost of time on resolving conflicts, it's hard to involve people in the process or delegate work.
 And I asked myself those two important questions.

 \-The best answer was just to find another approach that would eliminate all mentioned issues.